 8) Explore the widening gap between the values this country was founded on and the values we present to the world today

-** While recognizing the obvious intentions in the categories above, examples of the following premise should be applied to all the categories as well:
+** While recognizing the obvious intentions in the categories above, examples of the following premise should be applied to all categories as well:

 ...A play about the hardships and horrors of war IS a play that supports peace.

-...A play that exposes social injustice, without the intent of making a statement FOR social justice, IS a play that supports social justice.
+...A play that exposes social injustice, without making a state-ment FOR social justice, IS a play that supports social justice.

 Such works benefit the local and global community by enhancing self-realization, supporting peace and social justice, and building respect for cultural expression and identity.-